2Math0/boolean_validation/README.md

 5. Customizable "required" messages globally or per field type.
 6. Field-specific messages that override the default ones when needed.
 7. Support for validating email addresses with specific domain rules.
-8. Phone number validation tailored for 19 supported countries.
+8. Phone number validation tailored for **35+** supported countries, _all Arabic Countries included_.
-9. Validate alphabetic characters for 10 languages, allowing checks against one or multiple selected languages (e.g., English and Arabic).
+9. Validate alphabetic characters for **25+** languages, allowing checks against one or multiple selected languages (e.g., English and Arabic).

 ## Table of Contents